-To support this change, we have created over 50 new permanency coordinator roles to help caseworkers plan for a child or young person’s permanency goal.
+Permanency coordinators help caseworkers plan for achieving a child or young person’s case plan goal.

-We are working with Aboriginal care service providers to ensure:
+We are working with Aboriginal care service providers to make sure:

 - Aboriginal children maintain a close connection with their culture and community

-- Aboriginal organisations are positioned and equipped in the service system to keep Aboriginal children safe and cared for with their families.
+- Aboriginal organisations are able to keep Aboriginal children safe and cared for with their families.

 Aboriginal service providers are being strengthened to support Aboriginal children and families.

 Caseworkers must first work with an Aboriginal child or young person’s family and community to support them staying with their family (family preservation).

 If family preservation is not possible, caseworkers must work with the child’s family and community to develop a case plan that will provide the child or young person with a permanent home.
 This must support cultural, family, kin and Country connections and where possible, support should be delivered by an Aboriginal community controlled organisation.